The symbolism of flowers and fruit in Chinese art: Huā duǒ

 The tree peony is one of the most loved flowers in China.
 It became mudan after centuries of being known as sháo yào possibly due to the appearance of a red variety (as dan is one word for ‘red’).
 White peonies 牡丹 bái mǔ dān represent talented young girls with wit as well as beauty.
 A peony symbolizes, as many flowers do, a young girl.
 ‘The Peony Pavilion’ 牡丹亭 mǔ dan tíng is a very famous Kunqu Opera 昆曲 about young love.
 The peony has a double flower and that has led to a hidden meaning of a wish for repeated riches.
 The tree peony can grow quite tall 6 feet [2 meters] and live for a hundred years.
 Districts in Henan and Shandong provinces attract many visitors during the flowering season, it is regarded with the same affection as the rose is in the west.

 A legend has Empress Wu Zetian ordering all flowers to bloom in winter for a festival.
 Somehow all flowers bloomed except the peonies.
 So she had them dug up and put on a fire but as they burned they bloomed and put out the fire.
 For its continued opposition she had all the peonies sent to Luoyang where they have flourished ever since.
-There is some truth behind this legend because when peony stems are singed the plant produces larger and finer flowers.
+There is some truth to this legend because when peony stems are singed the plant produces larger and finer flowers.

 The flower was much admired in the works of the great Tang poets.
 On occasions it is considered the flower of spring and competes with the lotus, chrysanthemum and plum for supremacy.
 Together with the peony all four flowers represent the whole year.
 The health of a garden peony was thought to mirror that of its owning family, if it should fall sick it was an ill omen.
 In combination with other symbols such as the phoenix, pheasant and peacock a peony represents a good reputation.